circuitikz/circuitikz/CONTRIBUTING.md

 # Preferred way of contributing

-If you like to contribute changes, enhancement, an bug fixed, you are welcome!
+If you'd like to contribute changes, enhancement an bug-fixes, you are welcome to do so!
 The preferred way is a pull request (see https://help.github.com/articles/about-pull-requests/), which is the best way to preserve authorship (see appendix 2) .

 The pull request should: